Anterior cruciate ligament: ACL Reconstruction

 An ACL damage usually happens while playing sports games.
-The injury can happen when your leg located on the earth and an unexpected strength beats your knee while your leg is vertical or lightly twisted.
+The injury can happen when your leg is located on the earth and an unexpected strength beats your knee while your leg is vertical or lightly twisted.
 This can appear when you are shifting direction quickly, reducing speed when running, or landing from a height.
-This type of damage is prevalent in soccer, skiing, and other sports games who having many of go and stop activities, weaving or jumping.
-Dropping off stairs are other likely problems with having ACL injury.
+This type of damage is prevalent in soccer, skiing, and other sports games that having many go and stop activities, weaving or jumping.
+Dropping off stairs are another likely problems with having an ACL injury.

 - Due to the Sensing, Feeling or catching a pop or knock in the knee joint at the time of damage.

 - Have swelling around the damaged knee within the first few time of the damage.